TEXTBOOK ADOPTION INFORMATION (More FAQ'S here!)

 What is the College Store doing to offer students lower priced options to purchase or rent textbooks?

-To stay current with all the options students have these days, we have implemented 3 rental programs.
-Two options are in-store and allow a student to either order a book online from the College Store or physically take a book off the shelf and pay with their financial aid (Student ID), credit card, or cash.
+To stay current with all the options students have these days, we have implemented 2 rental programs.
+One option is in-store and allows a student to either order a book online from the College Store or physically take a book off the shelf and pay with their financial aid (Student ID), credit card, or cash.
 At the end of the semester, the student only has to return the book to the Store and we do the rest of the work.
-The third option gives the student the ability to rent from a site online and have the book shipped directly to them.
+The second option gives the student the ability to rent from a site online and have the book shipped directly to them.
 At the end of the semester, the student ships the book back, free of charge.

 For students who purchase their books from the College Store, we offer an online reservation/ordering option.
 They can go to our website and follow the link to reserve and purchase their textbooks.
 (Here is the link) www.etown.edu/programs/college-store/textbooks.aspx.
 We strongly encourage students who purchase their books to use this option, as it gives us the ability to properly manage inventory and avoid running out of a title during Book Rush.

 Why should students buy or rent their textbooks from the College Store?